ShawnChen09/SeaKrige/README.md

 # SeaKrige

-A barrier-aware kriging implementation that uses obstacle-avoiding path distances instead of Euclidean distances for spatial interpolation.
-Accounts for any type of spatial barriers defined by polygon geometries.
+A kriging implementation that uses obstacle-avoiding path distances instead of Euclidean distances for spatial interpolation.
+Accounts for spatial barriers defined by polygon geometries.

 ## Demo